This guide is no longer being updated.See the ThinkPad X220 Mojave guides here

 - Eject the installation USB and restart the computer

-- Install any system updates available through the App Store and take a moment to read through the Notes and Suggestions section below
+- Install any El Capitan system updates available from Apple through Software Update and take a moment to read through the Notes and Suggestions section below

 - Recommended additional steps to improve battery life with optimized CPU power management: